kingfuzz/kingfuzz/README.md

-👋 Hi, I’m @kingfuzz
+👋 Hi, I’m Christian

-Doing Audio DSP during the day and weird noises at night.

-Working in Matlab, Python, C and C++
+Working with everything Audio: DSP, Audio Systems, Embedded Audio, Music Processing, you name it ;-)

 <!---
 kingfuzz/kingfuzz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.